chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 **What was the idea behind classfull addressing?**

 When classfull addressing was being designed, all network address were lower than 64 in decimal.
 So only the 7 least significant digits were being used of the first octet.
-Which means the most significant digit was set to 0
+Which means introducing a class with the first bit set to `0` would allow the old addresses to work perfectly fine.

+---

+**How was IPV4 before classful addressing?**

+The first 8 bits were used for network